Welfare Foundation’s Approach to the Coronavirus Pandemic

 (Updated February 2021)

-The Coronavirus (COVID-19) is presenting our region and the world with an unprecedented situation.
-The Welfare Foundation is dedicated to improving the quality of life in Delaware and Southeastern Chester County and we are working proactively to address the growing concerns that this pandemic crisis presents, especially for the most vulnerable among us.
+While many believe that the worst is over, there is little question that the Coronavirus (COVID-19) continues to present our region and the world with unprecedented challenges.
+The Welfare Foundation is dedicated to working with nonprofit organizations to help improve the quality of life for those living in Delaware and southern Chester County and we are working collaboratively with other funders to address the systemic issues that this pandemic has either created or exacerbated, especially for the most vulnerable among us.

-Continued Foundation Operations – Effective Wednesday, March 18th, and for the foreseeable future, we have shifted our operations to all-remote work.
-We have suspended all site visits and face-to-face meetings for the foreseeable future.
-In the meantime, we are still scheduling calls and meetings over Zoom.
-Our offices in the Community Services Building are closed to visitors, but you can find our contact information on our website and we promise to respond to you as soon as we are able.
+Foundation Operations – As with a lot of organizations, we shifted our operations to all-remote in March 2020 and suspended all site visits and face-to-face meetings to ensure everyone’s safety.
+As much as we wish things could be different, we plan to continue operating in this fashion for the time being.
+In the meantime, please know that we are happy to schedule grant applicant and prior grantee meetings over the phone or Zoom.
+You can find our contact information on our website and we promise to respond to you as quickly as possible.

-Created Flexibility for Recent Grantees (2019 and prior) – Normal progress reporting requirements for recent grantees will be more flexible until further notice.
-If you are having trouble completing your reporting through the online portal for any reason related to COVID-19, please let us know and we will work with you.
-The nature of this crisis may also shift how some recent grantees may wish to allocate the funds they were granted in a previous cycle.
-To date, we have responded to and worked with a handful of prior grantees who requested to redirect their previous grants.
-We will continue to consider these requests on a case-by-case basis.
-If you are recent grantee, you should have received an email with details the week of March 23rd.
-If you did not, please reach out to Kristin with your questions.
+Flexibility for Recent Grantees (2020 and prior) – Progress reporting requirements for recent grantees will be more flexible until further notice.
+If you are having trouble completing your reporting through the online portal for any reason related to COVID-19, let us know and we will work with you.
+Please reach out to Kristin with questions.

 Chris Grundner & Kristin Sommers